sciZer0/7/v/README.md

 Probably, one Satoshi is much like one NFT — much like one NFT of a unique art collection.

+The word's top universities — like Stanford, Harvard, Oxford — might buy earlier Bitcoin tokens as NFTs to prove their status: their domination and superiority.

 *By the way, you might re-read this chapter every time when the Bitcoin price goes up or down.*